 Then, something moved into the bay.
 At first I saw it in the corner of my eye: something big and black was slicing through the water, cutting it like a huge knife ploughing through the waves.
 I did not connect the dots at that instance, only when I looked through my binoculars did I know what I was looking at: a killer whale!
 In my native language Dutch this whale goes by the name ‘zwaardwalvis’, which literally translates to ‘sword whale’, because of the huge sword-like dorsal fin slashing through the water.

-As I stood there amazed, it occurred to me I should take some pictures.
+As I stood there, amazed, it occurred to me I should take some pictures.
 Marije has always wanted to see these awesome whales in the wild, and here they were right outside her office while she was inside caught up in her work.
 I had no way of contacting her so I snapped as many shots as I could so she could at least have a good look at the pictures.

 When I had a decent amount of OK shots, I decided to go get Marije.
-She just had to come outside to see them, but when I started up the hill I saw her standing there 🙂 She had come out about half an hour after I spotted them and had been standing behind me for a few minutes, enjoying the show.
+She just had to come outside to see them too, but when I started up the hill I saw her standing there! 🙂 She had come out about half an hour after I spotted them and had been standing behind me for a few minutes, enjoying the show.
 After she joined me, we both had a good look at them as they swam around for about an hour as they moved in and out of the bay.
 In the end a big humpback showed up and this somehow broke their routine, they came back once more and after that they were gone.

 Here’s a shot where you can see the big one and three smaller ones, the first of the three smaller ones is in front of the large fin, you can just make out its small dorsal fin.
-The group never got within 250 metres of us, had we been on Sugarloaf Path we would have had a much better view I’m sure.
+The group never got within 250 metres of us, had we been hiking on Sugarloaf Path we would have had a much better view I’m positive.

-We had one last good look at them before the sun went down, as they disappeared around the corner, heading South.
+We had one last good look at them before the sun went down, as they disappeared around the corner, heading south.